 The first step to any software development activity is identifying the problem and coming up with a detailed solution.
 You must be clear about what activities your app will be used to perform.
 The developers may ask you for extensive details about the functionality of your software.
 You can also voice your ideas regarding the potential design of the software.
 Does your brand have a particular colour palette that your software must reflect?
 Which items do you want on the homepage?
 Perhaps you would like to specify how many pages or screens you want your app to have.

-Depending on the level of detail that the prototype will have, you can specify all the necessary details in this step in order to help the developers understand your product thoroughly.
+Depending on the level of detail that the software prototype will have, you can specify all the necessary details in this step in order to help the developers understand your product thoroughly.
 This sets the foundation for the creation of your app and is, therefore, the most crucial step of the software development prototyping process.

 2.1 Initial Prototype Development